Skip to main content

 Coastal Region (Littoral)

-Home to Douala, the coastal region features seafood-rich dishes with palm oil, bitterleaf, and eru.
-This is where Ndolé originated from the Sawa people.
+Centered on Douala, the coastal region leans on seafood, palm oil, bitterleaf, and eru.
+It is also where Ndolé began, among the Sawa people.

 Signature Dishes: